EngreitzLab/cNMF_pipeline/README.md

 cnmf_env contains snakemake.
 If you do not have snakemake installed already, you can activate the environment via `conda activate cnmf_env`, then run the pipeline.

 ### Running the pipeline:
-Example script in log.sh
+Example script in log.sh.
 Recommend doing a dry-run to double check that the workflow is working properly.